scala/improvement-proposals/content/reference-package-objects.md

     to provide package-level documentation, annotations, etc..
 We could provide another `.scala` file that we specify by-convention to be the "package entrypoint", but we already have `package.scala` and it does the job just fine

+## Limitations

+* `a.b` only expands to `a.b.package` when used "standalone", i.e. not when part of a larger select chain `a.b.c` or equivalent postfix expression `a.b c`, prefix expression `!a.b`, or infix expression `a.b c d`.

+* `a.b` expands to `a.b.package` of the type `a.b.package.type`, and only contains the
+  contents of the `package object`.
+It does not contain other things in the `package a.b` that are outside of the `package object`

+Both these requirements are necessary for backwards compatibility, and anyway do not impact the main goal of removing the irregularity between `package object`s and normal `object`s and providing some non-hacky way to refer to the `package object` values

 ## Implementation & Testing